Fit a non parametric distribution

 Different kernel smoothings vs original distribution

 We observe that all the kernels produce very similar results in practice.
 The Uniform kernel may be seen as the worst of them all while the Epanechnikov one is said to be a good theoritical choice.
-In practice the standard normal kernel is a fine choice.
+In practice the standard Normal kernel is a fine choice.
 The most important aspect of kernel smoothing is the choice of the bandwidth.

 Bandwidth selection